micropython/micropython/shared-bindings/support_matrix.rst

 The following table lists the available built-in modules for each CircuitPython capable board, as well as each :term:`frozen module` included on it.

+You can filter this list by typing one or more module names or partial names into the search box.
+Only those boards that provide those modules will be listed.
+To exclude boards that provide a module, type a "-" in front of the module name.
+You can also type a regular expression as a filter.

 .. raw:: html

     <p id="support-matrix-filter-block"><input placeholder="Filter the boards by available modules" id="support-matrix-filter" type="text"/><span id="support-matrix-filter-num">(all)</span></p>